Fatal Bet: Production

 Fatal Bet is based on the same true story as Heung's film Casino Raiders and has virtually the same plot.
 Heung decided to use a budget of HK$8,750,000 to direct two versions of the story, one in Cantonese and one in English for international audiences.
 Many of the minor characters are played by the same actors, including extras.

 Release

 The film was launched a week before Casino Raiders in Hong Kong.

+Reception

+Reviewer Niels Matthijs of onderhond.com gave the film a rating of 1 out of 5 stars.